-• ldap bind password: The password used in association with the administrator bind DN.
+ldap bind password: The password used in association with the administrator bind DN.
 This is used for querying the LDAP directory.
 If this is left blank along with bind principal then anonymous binding is used.

+password

-- ldap bind principal: The principle to bind to the LDAP server for creating the system context.
+• ldap bind principal: The principle to bind to the LDAP server for creating the system context.
 The value is frequently the DN (Distinguished Name) of the user entry with the user ID.
-If this field is left blank along with the bind password then anonymous binding is used. - ldap email attribute: The attribute that your LDAP directory uses to hold the user's e-mail address.
-Default attribute name is mail. - ldap firstname attribute: The attribute that your LDAP directory uses to hold the first name of the user.
-Default is cn. - ldap group object: The attribute that sets the object types for groups. - ldap group user uniquemember: The attribute that your LDAP directory uses to hold the unique members of the group. - ldap lastname attribute: The attribute that your LDAP directory uses to hold the last name of the user. - ldap search group principle: Sets the principle of the group that the LDAP users must be part of. - ldap trust store: Sets the path to the trust store to be used for secure connections.
+If this field is left blank along with the bind password then anonymous binding is used.

+Administrator

+• ldap email attribute: The attribute that your LDAP directory uses to hold the user's e-mail address.
+Default attribute name is mail.

+Mail

+• ldap firstname attribute: The attribute that your LDAP directory uses to hold the first name of the user.
+Default is cn.

+givenName

+• ldap group object: The attribute that sets the object types for groups.

+user

+• ldap group user uniquemember: The attribute that your LDAP directory uses to hold the unique members of the group.

+Chapter 4.
+Accounts

+• ldap lastname attribute: The attribute that your LDAP directory uses to hold the last name of the user.

+sn

+• ldap search group principle: Sets the principle of the group that the LDAP users must be part of.

+cn=CloudPlatform,ou=WWUsers,dc=uklab,dc=internal

+- ldap trust store: Sets the path to the trust store to be used for secure connections.
 You can use the trust store to install CA certificates and client certificates. - ldap trust store password: Sets the password for the trust store.
 Password protects the trust store. - ldap user object: The object type of user accounts within LDAP.
 The default is inetOrgperson.

-4.2.1.3.
+user

+4.2.1.4.
 Removing an LDAP Configuration